What is Identity Security?

 Goal: Ensure compliance with regulatory standards and internal policies by recording and reviewing logs and transactions related to access and authentication.

-Auditing helps in identifying any anomalies or unauthorized changes, providing traceability, and facilitating post-incident analysis to improve security measures.
-Organizations should analyze and audit privileged session activity and privileged user behavior to ensure access rights are not abused, and/or run afoul of compliance.
+Strategies: Auditing helps in identifying any anomalies or unauthorized activities, providing traceability, and facilitating post-incident analysis to improve security measures.
+Organizations should analyze and audit privileged session activity and privileged user behavior.
+These audits should ensure that no identities abuse access rights, and/or run afoul of compliance.

-In addition, organizations should perform regular user access reviews and apply the findings to make necessary adjustments to access policies, to ensure only what is needed is provisioned.
+In addition, organizations should perform regular user access reviews and apply the findings to adjust access policies when needed.
+These policies should ensure that teams only provision access if and when a specific identity needs it.

 Connect the dots other solutions miss to proactively harden your identity fabric and stop attacks.

-The Identity and Access Management (IAM) umbrella is a broad identity security framework, encompassing policies and technologies to ensure the right individuals have the right access to technology resources, and they are appropriately using that access.
+The Identity and Access Management (IAM) umbrella is a broad identity-based security framework.
+It encompasses numerous policies and technologies that ensure the right individuals have the proper access to technology resources and use that access appropriately.
 For decades, IAM has played an essential role in managing enterprise user identities and regulating access privileges.

-However, modern identity management and security practitioners are growing more cognizant of the fact that they must address the gaps and silos that sophisticated attackers exploit across IAM infrastructure and tools.
+However, IAM infrastructure and tools still leave gaps and silos that sophisticated attackers can exploit.
+Modern identity management and security practitioners have begun to address these gaps in recent years.
 One notable evolution in the identity security space over the last several years is Identity Threat Detection and Response (ITDR).
-ITDR solutions, comprised of multiple products and integrations, seek to bridge gaps across traditional IAM silos and beyond to both proactively eliminate risks, and to also detect threats and orchestrate a response.
+ITDR solutions, comprised of multiple products and integrations, seek to bridge gaps across traditional IAM silos.
+They also aim to proactively eliminate risks, as well as detect threats and orchestrate responses.

 Identity Security Solutions

-Identity and Access Management (IAM) is a comprehensive framework of policies and technologies to ensure the right individuals have appropriate access to resources within an organization.
+Identity and Access Management (IAM) is a comprehensive framework of policies and technologies that ensure the right individuals have appropriate access to organizational resources.
 IAM solutions encompass the entire identity lifecycle, from creation and maintenance to deactivation, and include capabilities such as authentication, authorization, and user provisioning.
-Some capabilities may be offered via the cloud and referred to as identity as a service (IDaaS).
+Some solutions offer capabilities via the cloud as identity as a service (IDaaS).

 By implementing robust IAM practices, organizations can enhance security, improve operational efficiency, and ensure compliance with regulatory requirements.
 Within IAM, as represented in the diagram above, there are numerous sub-disciplines and distinct product sets.

-Privileged Access Management (PAM) is arguably the most essential identity security practice and technology set.
+Privileged Access Management (PAM) is arguably the most essential identity-based security practice and technology set.
 PAM focuses on managing and auditing privileged identities and access.
 PAM solutions enforce the principle of least privilege, ensuring identities have the minimum level of access necessary to perform their roles.
-By auditing and managing privileged access, PAM helps organizations mitigate the risks associated with privileged accounts, such as insider threats and external cyberattacks, while maintaining compliance with regulatory requirements.
+By auditing and managing privileged access, PAM helps organizations mitigate risks associated with privileged accounts while maintaining compliance with regulatory requirements.

 PAM solutions provide robust mechanisms to secure, control, and audit access to high-value systems and data, particularly for accounts with elevated privileges.
 This reduces the risk of breaches from compromised privileged accounts and ensures that sensitive resources remain protected.
-While integrated PAM platforms may be comprehensive, the space is made up of discrete practices areas that may be offered as different products.
-Traditional PAM is comprised of:
+While integrated PAM platforms may be comprehensive, the space consists of discrete practices areas that providers might offer as different products.
+Traditional PAM includes:

-PAM platforms may also provide directory bridging, MFA, CIEM, and other capabilities, which are each separately described below.
+A modern PAM platform may also provide directory bridging, MFA, CIEM, ITDR, and other capabilities, which are each separately described below.
 Modern PAM should work equally well across cloud and on-premises environments.

 Download The PAM Buyer’s Guide & Checklist